jcbhmr/WebIDL-Python/README.md

 # Python language binding for Web IDL

-🐍 A good way to represent Web IDL types in Python
+🐍 A bunch of conventions for representing Web IDL types in Python

 <table align=center><td>